 Angela Duckworth is the Christopher H. Browne Distinguished Professor of Psychology at the University of Pennsylvania.
-She is also the founder and scientific director of the Character Lab, a nonprofit whose mission is to advance the science and practice of character development.
+She is also the Founder and CEO of Character Lab, a nonprofit whose mission is to advance the science and practice of character development.

 Prior to her career in research, Angela founded a summer school for low-income children that was profiled as a Harvard Kennedy School case study and, in 2012, celebrated its twentieth anniversary.
 She has also been a McKinsey management consultant and a math and science teacher in the public schools of New York City, San Francisco, and Philadelphia.
 Angela completed her undergraduate degree in Advanced Studies Neurobiology at Harvard, graduating magna cum laude.
 With the support of a Marshall Scholarship, she completed an MSc with Distinction in Neuroscience from Oxford University.
 She completed her PhD in Psychology as a National Science Foundation Graduate Fellow at the University of Pennsylvania.